-Performing Colonial Toxicity reist naar Zürich en Londen
+Performing Colonial Toxicity reist naar Zürich, Londen en Parijs

-Framer Framed is excited to share that our exhibition Performing Colonial Toxicity by Samia Henni and co-produced with If I Can’t Dance, has travelled to Zurich and London!
+Framer Framed is excited to share that our exhibition Performing Colonial Toxicity by Samia Henni and co-produced with If I Can’t Dance, travels to Zurich, London and Paris!

-Performing Colonial Toxicity is an archival exhibition documenting France’s nuclear programme in Algeria during and after the Algerian Revolution (1954-62).
+Performing Colonial Toxicity is an archival exhibition by architectural historian and curator Samia Henni, documenting France’s nuclear programme in Algeria during and after the Algerian Revolution (1954-62).
 Between 1960 and 1966, the French colonial regime detonated four atmospheric atomic bombs, thirteen underground nuclear bombs and conducted other nuclear experiments in the Algerian Sahara, whose natural resources were being extracted in the process.
 The Sahara region was contaminated with radioactive fallout, which subsequently spread across Algeria, North, Central and West Africa, and the Mediterranean, including Southern Europe.
 This has caused irreversible and ongoing contamination of living organisms, cells and particles, as well as the natural and built environments.

 gta exhibitons, Zurich

-From the 6 March to 2 April 2024, Performing Colonial Toxicity will be presented by gta exhibitions as part of the Institute for the History and Theory of Architecture at the university, ETH Zurich in Switzerland.
+The opening on 5 March features a guided tour with Samia Henni.
+From the 6 March to 2 April 2024, the exhibition Performing Colonial Toxicity is presented by gta exhibitions as part of the Institute for the History and Theory of Architecture at the university, ETH Zurich in Switzerland.

 gta exhibitions presents the teaching and research of the Department of Architecture (D-ARCH) where Samia Henni is a visiting professor.
 She also received her Ph.D. in the History and Theory of Architecture (with distinction, ETH Medal) from ETH Zurich.